cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/value-box.md

 In Common Lisp the evaluation of a symbol returns its value (e.g. if the value of the symbol `x` is 5, `x` _evaluates_ to `5`).
 In order to prevent this the language includes a _quote mechanism_ : `'x` evaluates to the symbol `x`, not to its value.

 <img src="./images/value-box-symbol.png" align="right">
-**=> Use this quote mechanisme to enter a symbol as value in a value box.**
+**=> Use this quote mechanism to enter a symbol as value in a value box.**

-Common Lisp symbols are interened in [packages](https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node35.html#SECTION00680000000000000000) which must sometimes be explicitely stated along with the same.
+Common Lisp symbols are interned in [packages](https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node35.html#SECTION00680000000000000000) which must sometimes be explicitly stated along with the same.
 For convenience symbols used for their name (e.g. different options for the input of a function) are sometimes used with the special "keyword" package.
 In this case, the symbol is prefixed with a colon (e.g. `:abc`) and doesn't require a quote.
 <img src="./images/value-box-key.png" align="right">

 <br>